-In sum, I see no reason for doubt: it all happened just as the Text describes it.
-There are no discrepancies, in spite of the variety of details supplied by various eyewitnesses (including converted guards) and written down by four different Evangelists.
+Putting it all together, I see no reason to doubt that it all happened just like the Text says.
+There are no discrepancies, in spite of the variety of details furnished by various eyewitnesses (including converted guards) and recorded by four different Evangelists.
 It is just what we should expect from an inspired Text-inspired and preserved, to this day.